 speaker

 David Acheson

 Hey, Anupam.
 It's David.
 Thank you for the question.
-So we have been very open and very clear that we've had preferred positioning with SIFOVERY on a number of plans, in particular some of the large Medicare Advantage plans.
-And that continues to exist.
+We have been very open and very clear that we've had preferred positioning with SIFOVRI on a number of plans, in particular some of the large Medicare Advantage plans, and that continues to exist.
 We haven't seen significant changes with the label update that's happened with our competitor.
-And in particular, I think what really drives a big part of that is that we have efficacy data with every other month dosing or up to six, as few as six doses a year.
+And in particular, I think what really drives a big part of that is that we have efficacy data with every other month dosing or up to as few as six doses a year.
 So a major differentiator for us with our data and with our label.
-But we continue to see preferred positioning

 speaker

-and nothing has changed moving into this year.
-Thanks so much for taking the question.
+But we continue to see preferred positioning, and nothing has changed moving into this year.
+Thanks so much for taking our question.

 speaker

-It comes from the line of Salvin and Richter with Goldman Sachs.
+Thank you.
+One moment for our next question, please.
+It comes from the line of Salveen Richter with Goldman Sachs.
 Please proceed.

+speaker